Global Social Compliance

 Factory Auditing

-The factory auditing portion of our Global Social Compliance Program, which we have expanded in recent years, focuses on factories where we have more influence in bringing products to market.
+The factory auditing portion of our Global Social Compliance Program has primarily focused on factories where we have more influence in bringing products to market.
+In recent years, we have expanded our factory auditing program where practical for our off-price business model.

 Training